How to hire staff as a self-employed professional

 3. Long-term collaboration with another self-employed professional

 Do you plan to start a long-term collaboration with another self-employed professional?
 Consider starting a new company with your partner.
-Options include a vennootschap onder firma (general partnership, vof), maatschap (partnership), coöperatie (cooperative), or besloten vennootschap (private limited company, bv).
+Options include a vennootschap onder firma (general partnership, VOF), maatschap (partnership), coöperatie (cooperative), or besloten vennootschap (private limited company, BV).
 You can either change your company’s current legal form or start a new legal entity together.

 4. Employ staff yourself